Iron Hearted Violet, by Kelly Barnhill

 And it was compounded by the fact that Josh was reading in the same room, but he'd fallen asleep and I didn't want to wake him up (partly to be nice, but mostly because I knew he'd mock me for sobbing over a dragon book (which is not a first)) but it got so bad that I held my breath in an attempt to still the sobs, but finally gasped for air and then he woke up and was so startled by my hideous, wet, tomato face that he promptly fell off the couch.

-So, yes, all of the 2012 chatter is very definitely to be believed: it's a fantastic book.
+So, yes, all of the 2012 chatter is very definitely to be believed: Iron Hearted Violet is a fantastic book.

 The narrator—the Royal Storyteller, Cassian—has a voice that is so timeless, so believable, that it reads like an old-fashioned fairy tale, but also like a true, honest-to-goodness history.
 (Yes, even with the fantasy elements.
 It feels THAT real.)
 While he's not the star of the show, he's a key player in the events he's describing, and he's had the time and the opportunity to reflect on the role he played and the mistakes he made, and his guilt and grief and love for the others—as well as for the world that was lost—comes through on every page.